Oil stock ticketing - procurement FAQs

 Arrangements are also being negotiated with a number of other countries.

 Potential suppliers are encouraged to visit this page periodically to receive updates on the status of future government-to-government arrangements.
-Please note that a government-to-government arrangement must be in place for the stock location by the tender closing time for a tender to be considered.
+Please note, a government-to-government arrangement must be in place for the stock location by the Registration Lodgement Date to be considered.

 Tenders will be processed through Australia’s centralised procurement system, AusTender.
-Companies are advised to register ahead of time on the AusTender page in order to streamline the RFT process.
+Entities are advised to register ahead of time on the AusTender page in order to streamline the RFT process.

-The volume of tickets being sought through this procurement for is up to 400,000 metric tonnes (although that volume may be adjusted at the discretion of the Australian Government) with a minimum contract quantity of 10,000 metric tonnes.
+The Australian Government aims to consistently hold up to 400,000 metric tonnes (although that volume may be adjusted at the discretion of the Australian Government) until 30 June 2020.
+Tenders will be run as required in order to procure up to this limit.
+The minimum contract quantity is 10,000 metric tonnes.